oat-sa/taohub-user-guide/User Guide 3.3/Introduction/take-a-tour.md

 In TAO's [Assessment Builder Bar](../appendix/glossary.md#assessment-builder-bar), select the Items ![Items](../resources/_icons/item.png) icon and examine the test items that are already available in the Library on the left.

-If you do not have enough ready-to-go items, then you will need to create new ones utilizing TAO's Testing Item templates or PCI components.
+If you do not have enough ready-to-go items, then you will need to create new ones utilizing TAO's item authoring tool.

 ![Item Library](../resources/backend/items/items.png)